The short answer is yes, you can revoke your will.

 A codicil allows individuals to make targeted changes to their will without the need for an entirely new document.
 However, like other revocation methods, it must adhere to legal formalities to be valid.

 Revoking a will in Florida involves careful consideration of legal requirements and adherence to specific procedures.
 Whether through express revocation, creating a new will, or physical destruction, individuals must approach the process with diligence to avoid unintended consequences.
-Seeking the guidance of a qualified attorney can help navigate the complexities of estate planning and ensure that one’s wishes are accurately reflected in their final testament.
+Seeking the guidance of a qualified estate planning attorney can help navigate the complexities of estate planning and ensure that one’s wishes are accurately reflected in their final testament.
 Remember, circumstances change, and a carefully planned approach to revoking a will ensures that your legacy is managed according to your evolving wishes.

 Talk to Our Estate Planning Attorneys